 Once submitted, you should receive an assessment within 56 days (8 weeks).
 If not, follow your application up with the IRCC web form.

 If successful with your IEC working holiday application, you will find a ‘Correspondence Letter’ in your MyCIC inbox.
 This is your Port of Entry Letter of Introduction (referred to as a POE or LOI).
+Here’s an example of a POE.
 Congratulations!

 If you feel that your IEC working holiday application has been unfairly refused, use the IRCC web form linked above to contact CIC.